ashishpatel26/ML-Notes-in-Markdown/13-Appendix/01-Programming/02-Python/03-Pandas.md

 6. **Handling comments**: If the file contains comments within the data, they can be distinguished using the delimiter passed to the `comment` argument as shown in `pd.read_csv('path_to_csv.csv', comment='#')`
 7. **Delimiter**: The delimiter in while reading a csv to a Pandas DataFrame object can be set using `sep` argument
+8. **Skipping rows**: Rows can be skipped while reading a csv file by using `skiprows` argument in combination with `header` argument.

 #### Chunkwise loading